 The Social Studies faculty sees its work as central to North Shore Country Day School’s mission to develop self-confident, ethical citizens of the world who think critically, communicate effectively, and embody our motto, “Live and Serve.”
 Our disciplines—and the skills they call for—prepare students for the demands of the world in which they will live.
 Throughout a course of study emphasizing history, geography, economics, and contemporary social issues, we encourage our students to:

-The language curricula in the Upper School continue the sequence begun in junior kindergarten (Spanish) or 6th grade (French and Mandarin).
-Proficiency in using another language, an understanding of other cultures and their languages, and an enriched understanding of one’s own language and culture are the goals of the Language Department.
-The department promotes interdepartmental curricular exchanges.
-There are various opportunities for language immersions, cultural exchanges and field studies, which are highly encouraged.
-Students must study French, Mandarin or Spanish for at least three years in Upper School, with many continuing to advanced levels.
+The language program in the Upper School continues the sequence begun in junior kindergarten (Spanish) or 6th grade (Spanish, French and Chinese).
+Proficiency in using another language, an understanding of other cultures and their languages, and a comprehension of what it means to be a global ethical citizen of the world are the goals of The World Languages Department.
+The program promotes interdepartmental curricular exchanges.
+There are various opportunities for language immersions in France and Spain, cultural exchanges in China and field studies in the city of Chicago, which are highly encouraged.
+Students must study French, Chinese or Spanish for at least three years in the Upper School, with many continuing to advanced classes.
 The opportunity exists for some students to consider adding a second foreign language.
-AP language courses offered are based on the number of students and the proficiency level of those students, and may vary from year-to-year.
+AP language courses are offered in all three languages and Independent Studies open up various opportunities to explore areas of interest for those students who have completed the regular sequential program.

 The math department is committed to instilling habits of mind and building skills developmentally and individually appropriate for each learner.
 We collaborate to develop effective teaching approaches that keep with current research and common best practices.
 The department’s desired outcome is to develop citizens with a love and appreciation of the power of mathematics and the skills and confidence to succeed in future endeavors.
 The Upper School Math Department approaches teaching through a student-centered philosophy, getting to know each child and adjusting our approaches to what works best.
 We integrate direct instruction, discovery, inquiry, collaboration, student presentation, and student discussion in our classes.
 We strive to help students understand not only new processes and techniques but also the validity, contexts, and purposes surrounding the new skills.